Al-Kamal fi Asma' al-Rijal: Overview

 The author collected in this book the names and biographies of all, or most, of the hadith narrators mentioned in the six canonical hadith collections.
 These six books are Sahih al-Bukhari and Sahih Muslim and the four Sunan books by Al-Nasa'i, al-Tirmidhi, Abu Dawood and Ibn Majah.
 The biographies relate to the standing of each narrator relating to his narrating ability which is referred to in Arabic as `Ilm al-Rijāl.

 The book is not currently published and exists in manuscript form in the Al-Zahiriyah Library in Damascus, Syria.
 The author ordered his work by mentioning the Companions first, beginning with the ten promised paradise, and then moving on to the Followers, beginning with those named Muhammad and so on.
-It is four volumes long in manuscript form.
+The four-volume collection is in the manuscript form.